mobizt/Firebase-ESP8266/src/README.md

 Call [FirebaseData object].jsonData will return the JSON string value of payload returned from server.

+Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.

-If the payload returned from server is not json type, the function [FirebaseData object].jsonData will return empty string (String object).
+If the payload returned from server is not json type, the function [FirebaseData object].jsonData will return empty string (String object), the function [FirebaseData object].jsonOject will fail to parse the data.

 [FirebaseData object].jsonData will return null when the filtered data is empty.